-Waimarama Mulqueen's Arts degree was the pathway to her job putting live events to air at Sky Television.
+Waimarama Mulqueen's Arts degree was the pathway to her job putting live events to air at SKY TV.

 Programme: Bachelor of Arts

 Subjects: Media, Film and Television, Māori Studies